 Electrical Feedthroughs (or, Vacuum Feedthroughs) transmit electrical signals from outside the vacuum chamber to equipment on the inside.
 Our hermetic sealed vacuum feedthroughs are designed for rough vacuum to high vacuum and ultimately to ultra-high vacuum.
-The range of vacuum needed depends on the type flange required.
-NPT Feedthroughs are usually for rough vacuum.
-ISO and NW (also known as KF or QF) are more high vacuum oriented.
+The range of vacuum needed depends on the type of flange required.
+NPT Feedthroughs are usually used for rough vacuum while ISO and NW (also known as KF or QF) are more high vacuum oriented.
 UHV or ultra-high vacuum use the metal sealed ConFlat (or CF) vacuum flanges.

 Types of feedthroughs

 -Multi-Pin, Sub-Min C or Sub-Min D - Used for low power or instrumentation power applications